 - The trail

-In some cases, playing football can be considered cardio.
-It is therefore necessary to understand that it is a multitude of sports that allow you to work on your breathing in a progressive manner.
+In some cases, playing soccer can be considered cardio.
+It's important to understand that it's a multitude of sports that allow you to work on your breathing in a progressive manner.

-The followers of this practice are generally people who want to eliminate excess fat in their body.
-Their decomposition produces adenosine triphosphate, one of the sources of energy for cells.
+Those who practice this practice are usually people who want to eliminate excess fat from their bodies.
+Their breakdown produces adenosine triphosphate, one of the energy sources for cells.

 What is bodybuilding?

-Bodybuilding is the set of physical exercises that promote the increase and strengthening of muscle mass.
-These are exercises that involve a lot of effort.
-This is often explained by their nature and the quality of the devices and accessories that allow them to be implemented.
+Strength training is a set of physical exercises that promote the increase and strengthening of muscle mass.
+These exercises involve a lot of effort.
+This is often explained by their nature and the quality of the equipment and accessories that allow them to be performed.

-The principle of strength training exercises is quite simple.
-It involves exerting strong pressure on the muscles in order to force them to take shape and gain volume.
-Strength training makes muscles stronger and makes them resistant to possible injuries.
-Thus, the wider your muscles become, the stronger they become.
+The principle of strength training remains quite simple.
+It involves exerting strong pressure on the muscles to force them to take shape and gain volume.
+Strength training makes muscles stronger and more resistant to possible injuries.
+Therefore, the larger your muscles become, the stronger they become.

-During bodybuilding, anaerobic exercises are performed, meaning they break down glucose without oxygen.
-Enough force must be exerted to contract the muscle.
-The muscle fibers are therefore heavily stressed.
-They benefit from the help of adenosine triphosphates to successfully strengthen the muscles.
+During weight training, anaerobic exercises are performed, meaning they break down glucose without oxygen.
+A sufficient amount of force is required to contract the muscle.
+Muscle fibers are therefore heavily stressed.
+They benefit from the help of adenosine triphosphates to successfully strengthen muscles.

-To answer this question, it is important to rely on studies.
-Science approves of the combination of these two sports.
-Each of them brings its share of benefits and allows you to achieve very specific goals.
-For scientists, combining cardio with weight training gives you every chance of being in perfect physical and mental health.
+To answer this question, it's important to rely on research.
+Science supports the combination of these two sports.
+Each offers its own set of benefits and helps you achieve specific goals.
+Scientists believe that combining cardio with strength training gives you the best chance of achieving perfect physical and mental health.

-So there is no question of making a choice between these two sports.
-Moreover, to practice them well, perfect planning is essential.
-Decide very early on which one should be done first.
-Of course, cardio is recognized as a practice that promotes heart rate management, but it goes far beyond that.
+So, there's no question of choosing between these two sports.
+Moreover, practicing them well requires careful planning.
+Decide early on which one to do first.
+While cardio is recognized as a practice that promotes heart rate control, it goes far beyond that.

-A German study has proven that its practice promotes the improvement of general health.
-In this case, cardio allows the body to regulate the length of leukocytes and telomeres.
-It also helps to stabilize, punctually, the activity of telomerase.
+A German study has proven that cardio training promotes improved overall health.
+Specifically, cardio allows the body to regulate the length of leukocytes and telomeres.
+It also helps stabilize telomerase activity on a temporary basis.

-Bodybuilding is not only beneficial for the physical.
-In addition to playing a major role in sarcopenia and osteopenia, it provides mental stability.
-For example, by doing bodybuilding, practitioners are no longer exposed to the risk of injury.
+Strength training isn't just physically beneficial either.
+In addition to playing a major role in sarcopenia and osteopenia, it also provides mental stability.
+For example, by doing strength training, participants are no longer exposed to the risk of injury.

-There is also its action on the mind which is not negligible.
-People who regularly do bodybuilding develop perfect self-esteem.
-And all this thanks to its main function: helping you have a beautiful posture.
+Its mental effects are also significant.
+People who regularly do weight training develop excellent self-esteem.
+This is all thanks to its main function: helping you maintain good posture.

 Cardio before or after weight training: A matter of objectives

-To determine when is the right time to do cardio, it is important to base it on the goals.
-If your goal is to lose weight, it is recommended to do cardio before the weight training session.
-On the other hand, if the goal is to gain muscle mass, do your cardio after the weight training session.
-In this case, it is important to emphasize the pressure on your muscles.
+When determining the right time to do cardio, it's important to consider your goals.
+If your goal is to lose weight, it's recommended to do cardio before your strength training session.
+On the other hand, if your goal is to gain muscle mass, do your cardio after your strength training session.
+In this case, it's important to emphasize the stress your muscles are putting on.

 This last recommendation is supported by studies.
-Indeed, according to these researchers, to be sure to work on your physical strength, it is better to start with strength training.
-Then, you need endurance exercises to accompany it.
+According to these researchers, to ensure you're working on your physical strength, it's best to start with strength training.
+Then, you need endurance exercises to complement it.

 Why do cardio before weight training?

-There are a multitude of reasons why you might want to do your cardio before weight training.
-As mentioned above, it all comes down to goals.
+There are a multitude of reasons why you might want to do cardio before strength training.
+As mentioned above, it all comes down to your goals.

 Cardio before weight training to warm up

-Doing cardio before weight training brings several benefits to the body.
-It must be said that in the majority of cases, cardio prepares your muscles to respond effectively when lifting weights.
+Doing cardio before weight training offers several benefits to the body.
+It's worth noting that in most cases, cardio prepares your muscles to respond effectively when lifting weights.
 From this perspective, cardio can be considered a warm-up.
-For 10 to 15 minutes, gradually increase your heart rate and blood circulation.
+Over 10 to 15 minutes, gradually increase your heart rate and blood circulation.

 Cardio to make your weight training session longer

-Doing cardio before weight training also helps you stay strong during weight training.
-In fact, it allows you to have enough energy to last throughout the session.
-Better yet, do cardio before weight training so that the session lasts longer.
-Conversely, understand that due to the physical effort required by weight training, all your energy is used up once the session is over.
+Doing cardio before weight training also helps maintain endurance during weight training.
+It provides enough energy to last throughout the session.
+Better yet, do cardio before weight training to make the session last longer.
+Conversely, understand that due to the physical effort required for weight training, all your energy is used up once the session is over.

 Cardio before weight training to lose weight

-To lose weight through bodybuilding, do cardio.
-This prepares the body for the elimination of fat.
-Indeed, since cardio is an aerobic exercise, its action on fat is quite remarkable.
-When practicing these exercises, the body switches more quickly to burning the surplus.
+To lose weight through strength training, do cardio.
+This prepares the body for fat burning.
+Indeed, since cardio is an aerobic exercise, its effect on fat is quite remarkable.
+When doing these exercises, the body shifts more quickly to burning excess fat.

 Why do cardio after weight training?

-As you can understand, cardio before weight training is much more recommended for people who want to lose weight.
-On the other hand, when you are looking to develop your muscle mass, make weight training a priority.
-Thus, cardio only comes to allow the muscles to relax.
-The more you focus on weight training, the more your body develops.
+As you can understand, cardio before weight training is much more recommended for people looking to lose weight.
+However, when you're looking to build muscle mass, make weight training a priority.
+Therefore, cardio is only used to allow your muscles to relax.
+The more you focus on weight training, the more your body will develop.

-Indeed, for a successful bodybuilding session, you need your glycogen reserves.
-By doing cardio before bodybuilding, you risk wasting it, which can impact the progress of the bodybuilding session.
+Indeed, for a successful weight training session, you need your glycogen reserves.
+By doing cardio before weight training, you risk wasting them, which can impact the progress of the weight training session.

-It should also be noted that doing cardio beforehand can reduce your performance.
-Since the goal is to work and develop muscle mass, you need to have all of your physical and mental capacities at your disposal.
+It's also worth noting that doing cardio beforehand can reduce your performance.
+Since the goal is to work and build muscle mass, you need to be at your full physical and mental capacity.

-Indeed, cardio exercises such as squats, bench presses or deadlifts require all your energy.
-In addition, since it involves lifting heavy loads and always trying to do more, give yourself all the means to achieve this goal.
+Indeed, cardio exercises like squats, bench presses, and deadlifts require all of your energy.
+Moreover, since they involve lifting heavy weights and always aiming to do more, give yourself every opportunity to achieve this goal.

-Before or after weight training, doing cardio involves taking into account certain factors.
-These include certain safety criteria that allow you to better perform your movements.
+Whether you're doing cardio before or after weight training, you need to consider certain factors.
+These include certain safety criteria that will help you perform your movements more effectively.

 The intensity

-The question of intensity in the practice of both disciplines is quite important.
-Indeed, it should be noted that cardio and bodybuilding are two activities that practically go hand in hand.
-However, if the intensity of the first is quite high, this greatly impacts the feasibility of the second.
-Take this rule into account in order to make your sessions more homogeneous.
+The question of intensity in both disciplines is quite important.
+Indeed, it's important to note that cardio and strength training are two activities that practically go hand in hand.
+However, if the intensity of the former is quite high, this greatly impacts the feasibility of the latter.
+Keep this rule in mind to make your sessions more consistent.

-For example, after a weight training session of more than an hour, the chances that your cardio performance will be limited are high.
-In the same way, if your cardio session is of a certain intensity, your weight training session may be impacted.
-With or without food supplements, pay attention to these two points which will guarantee you the achievement of your results.
+For example, after a strength training session lasting more than an hour, your cardio performance is likely to be limited.
+Similarly, if your cardio session is of a certain intensity, your strength training session may be affected.
+Whether or not you're taking dietary supplements, pay attention to these two points to ensure you achieve your results.

 Risks of injury

-When you are looking for results, doing cardio and strength training at the same time is sure to bring satisfaction.
-However, be careful because injuries can happen at any time.
-As already mentioned above, doing intense exercises can be a hindrance to achieving your results.
-In the same way, it can lead to injuries.
+When you're looking for results, combining cardio and strength training is sure to bring satisfaction.
+However, be careful, as injuries can occur at any time.
+As mentioned above, intense exercise can hinder your results.
+Likewise, it can lead to injuries.

-On some exercises, you must therefore exercise caution so as not to injure yourself.
-Whether it is cardio or weight training, handling the equipment can also cause tears.
-So, depending on the type of equipment you are using, do cardio before or after weight training.
+With certain exercises, you must therefore be careful to avoid injury.
+Whether you're doing cardio or strength training, handling equipment can also cause tears.
+Therefore, depending on the type of equipment you're using, do cardio before or after strength training.

 Cardio before or after weight training: In summary

-In conclusion, integrating cardio into your strength training session is by far a recommendation.
-However, make a fairly precise plan based on your basic goal.
-It is also up to you to take your safety into account.
+In conclusion, incorporating cardio into your strength training workout is by far the best recommendation.
+However, plan carefully based on your basic goal.
+It's also up to you to consider your safety.